tcltk/tcl/doc/markdown/lseq.md

 A short form use of the command with a single argument *count* will create a sequence from 0 to *count*-1.
 It can optioanlly be followed by a step value preceeded by the word **by**.

 The **lseq** command can produce both increasing and decreasing sequences.
 When both *start* and *end* are provided without a *stepValue*, then if *start* <= *end*, the sequence will be increasing and if *start* > *end* it will be decreasing.
-If the *stepValue* is included, it's sign should agree with the direction of the sequence (descending → negative and ascending → positive), otherwise an empty list is returned.
+If the *stepValue* value is included, it's sign should agree with the direction of the sequence (descending → negative and ascending → positive), otherwise the list will have a length of 0.
 For example:

 ```
+# increasing:
-% lseq 1 to 5    ;# increasing
+% lseq 1 to 5
 → 1 2 3 4 5

+# decreasing:
-% lseq 5 to 1    ;# decreasing
+% lseq 5 to 1
 → 5 4 3 2 1

+# doubles:
-% lseq 0 0.5 by 0.1  ;# doubles
+% lseq 0 0.5 by 0.1
 → 0.0 0.1 0.2 0.3 0.4 0.5

+# decreasing, step with wrong sign:
-% lseq 6 to 1 by 2   ;# decreasing, step wrong sign, empty list
+% lseq 6 to 1 by 2
+→ {}

+# step of 0,
-% lseq 1 to 5 by 0   ;# all step sizes of 0 produce an empty list
+% lseq 3 to 9 by 0
+→ 3
 ```

-The numeric arguments in *start*, *end*, *stepValue* and *count* may also be valid expressions.
-The expression will be evaluated and the numeric result will be used.
-An expression that does not evaluate to a number will produce an invalid argument error.

-*Start* defines the initial value and *end* defines the limit, not necessarily the last value. **lseq** produces a list with *count* elements, and if *count* is not supplied, it is computed as:
+*Start* defines the initial value and *end* defines the limit, not necessarily the last value. **lseq** produces a list with *count* elements, always, even if the step value is 0. and if *count* is not supplied, it is computed as:

 ```
-count = int( (end - start + stepValue) / stepValueq )
+count = int( ( (end - start) / stepValueq ) + 1 )
 ```

 # Examples